-The Mass General Center for Diversity and Inclusion (CDI) promotes the recruitment and advancement of physicians and scientists underrepresented in medicine (URM) and seeks to develop a culturally competent and engaged workforce at Mass General where all can experience a true sense of belonging.
+The Mass General Center for Diversity and Inclusion (CDI) promotes the recruitment and advancement of physicians and scientists underrepresented in medicine (UIM) and seeks to develop a culturally competent and engaged workforce at Mass General where all can experience a true sense of belonging.

 Mass General follows the Association of American Medical Colleges (AAMC) definition of underrepresented minorities in medicine.